-Prime slots are reserved for storied houses such as Dior and Chanel, whose elaborate presentations strengthen their illustrious reputations and provide valuable promotion opportunities.
-Alongside these industry behemoths are the likes of Viktor & Rolf; avant-garde couturiers using their status to explore the boundaries of garment construction without budget restrictions.
+Prime slots are reserved for storied houses such as Dior and Chanel, offering elaborate presentations that strengthen their illustrious reputations and provide valuable promotion opportunities.
+Alongside these industry behemoths are the likes of Viktor & Rolf – an avant-garde couturier using its status to explore the boundaries of garment construction without budget restrictions.

 Couture collections are the antithesis of fast fashion.
-They aren’t trend-driven or disposable; instead, they consist of timeless creations lovingly hand-crafted by scores of skilled artisans.
-They unite the realms of fashion and fantasy because they aren’t necessarily created to be consumed—it was estimated last year that only around 4,000 couture clients remain worldwide.
-It’s at risk of becoming a dying art form, and it’s largely viewed as a relic from a golden age that no longer exists.
+They aren’t trend-driven or disposable but, instead, consist of timeless creations lovingly hand-crafted by scores of skilled artisans.
+They unite the realms of fashion and fantasy because they aren’t necessarily created to be consumed – it was estimated last year that only around 4,000 couture clients remain worldwide.
+It’s at risk of becoming a dying art form and it’s largely viewed as a relic from a golden age that no longer exists.

 However, things are getting a shake up this season.
-The recent announcement that critical darling Vetements had been awarded a guest spot to show at the upcoming FW16 shows raised eyebrows—after all, this is a brand renowned for its provocative slogan hoodies, penchant for PVC and deliberately ugly tea dresses; a far cry from the refined aesthetic favored by couturiers.
+The recent announcement that critics’ darling Vetements had been awarded a guest spot to show at the upcoming FW16 shows raised eyebrows – after all, this is a brand renowned for its provocative slogan hoodies and penchant for PVC and deliberately ugly tea dresses.
+It’s a far cry from the refined aesthetic favored by couturiers.